Christine Brooke-Rose: Work

 Brooke-Rose later recalled that during her time at Bletchley Park, being exposed to "that otherness" helped her in her journey to become a novelist, by making her aware of the viewpoint of the "Other".

 She shared the James Tait Black Memorial Prize for fiction for Such (1966).

 She was also known as a translator, winning the Arts Council Translation Prize in 1969 for her translation of Alain Robbe-Grillet's Dans le labyrinthe (In the Labyrinth).

-Her novel Remake (1996) is an autobiographical novel:
+Her novel Remake (1996) is autobiographical: